Diary Of A School Nurse: 2021

 2. TURN YOUR OFFICE INTO A SPOOKY CLINIC

-In my experience, students of all ages enjoy a festive clinic.
-Some schools allow Halloween office decor while other schools allow seasonal office decor.
-Either way, here are a few options I found for you on Oriental Trading:
+From my experience, students of all ages enjoy a festive clinic.
+Some schools permit Halloween decor, while others may allow seasonal decorations.
+Transforming your office can make it a fun space for students.

 FREE PRINTABLE HERE